 NOTES TO EDITORS

-A backgound briefing on the IPCC findings by the Global Campaign to Demand Climate Justice is available.
+A background briefing on the IPCC findings by the Global Campaign to Demand Climate Justice is available.

 For more information on the climate debt read this opinion in the New York Times.